the young Jewish peasant girl living in a backwater province in an unimportant part of the Roman Empire, and

 The idea gradually took shape that Jesus was just such a person.
 It explained the confusion surrounding his parentage, and lent status to his birth.
 It gave legitimacy not only to Jesus but also to his teachings and recorded actions.

-Why was Mary, mother of Jesus, called ‘Virgin’?
+Why is Mary, mother of Jesus, called ‘Virgin’?

 This idea was backed up by something else that happened around then.
 The Old Testament, known to every Jewish man and woman, had originally been in Hebrew.
 But well before the time of Jesus, Hebrew had ceased to be the spoken language of Jews.
 In Palestine, Aramaic had taken its place.
 Large numbers of Jews lived outside Palestine, in countries fringing the Mediterranean.
 These Jews spoke neither Hebrew nor Aramaic.
 They were more comfortable in the language of the country where they lived.